otuzel/front-end-assignment/README.md

 2. Go to `localhost:5000` (or any port you set in `server.js`)

-Note: You can change object id in `src/assets/js/index.js` file
+Note: You can set object id in `src/assets/js/index.js` file